SoTru0805/SantoriniGame/prototypes/Darius/README.md

 ## Notes
 * Ensure you have Java installed on your system.
+* The Java version for this program is 23.0.2.
 * This prototype demonstrates the basic setup and execution of a Java program.